-ND - Not detectable. ppm (parts per million) = mg/L (milligrams per liter) - One ppm or one mg/L corresponds to 1 gallon of water in 1,000,000 gallons of water. ppb (parts per billion) - One ppb corresponds to 1 gallon of water in 1,000,000,000 gallons of water.
+ND - Not detectable. ppm (parts per million) - One ppm corresponds to 1 gallon of concentrate in 1 million gallons of water.

+mg/L (milligrams per liter) - Equivalent to ppm.

+ppb (parts per billion) - One ppb corresponds to 1 gallon of concentrate in 1 billion gallons of water.